 How Many Teeth Do Toddlers Have?

 Unlike bones, which children have more of than adults, toddlers have fewer teeth than adults do.
 Children have 10 baby teeth on the bottom and 10 baby teeth on the top, for a total of 20 primary teeth.
 It makes sense, if you think about it, that children would have fewer teeth.
 They have a smaller mouth with less room for teeth than an adult.
 Even though those first teeth fall out, it’s still important to take good care of those teeth.
-They help with speech, jaw development, a normal smile appearance, and they maintain space for the permanent teeth to grow in.
+They help with speech, jaw development, and a normal smile, and they maintain space for the permanent teeth to grow in.
 Encouraging children to develop great brushing habits with high-quality oral care products sets them up for healthier smiles for life.

 What If I Think I Don’t Have the Right Number of Teeth?

 Consult your oral care team.
 If there’s a problem with how your teeth or your children’s teeth are developing, your oral care team is in the best position to let you know what the problem might be and how to address it.
 If there’s no problem, your oral care team will be able to reassure you that everything is going well.